pnp/List-Formatting/view-samples/search-page-link-tiles/README.md

 ![screenshot of the favorite feature](./assets/favorite.png)

-It is useful to create a view that displays only the items you have added to your favorites.
+In addition to a view that shows all items, it is useful to create a view that displays only the items you have added to your favorites.

 ![screenshot of the my favorites view](./assets/my-favorites-view.png)